OscarVDelatorreTorres/panelAnalysis/README.md

 I strongly invite you to execute this function in Rstudio in a Rmarkdown (*.Rmd) file.
 Why?
 Because the output folder path would be easier to set by just giving the name of the output folder in. the `outputFolder` input.
 If you want to run it in the R console it is fine.
 Just keep in mind to give the full harddrive path for the output folder (`C:/.../outputFolder`).

-Because this function is on development, you need to run (in your Rmarkdown chunk or the R console terminal) the next syntax:
+Because this function is in development (there is no R official package yet. it is to be published soon), you need to run (in your Rmarkdown chunk or the R console terminal) the next syntax:

 `source("https://raw.githubusercontent.com/OscarVDelatorreTorres/panelAnalysis/main/panelAnalysisR.R")`

 You will download the panelAnalysis, logLik, AIC, BIC, and HQIC functions by running it.
-The first function is the one of main interest, and the remaining three are also functions that I developed to estimate the log-likelihood function, the Akaike
+The first function is the one of main interest, and the remaining three are also functions that I developed to estimate the log-likelihood function, the Akaike (1974), the Bayesian or Swchwarz (1978), and the Hannan-Quinn (1979) information criteria.
+Related to these three criteria, the original `plm` package has no function to estimate these.
+Therefore, these three functions are a new addition to Econometric analysis.
+Their use will be detailed next.

 ## A small example

+Following the Carter-hill et al. (2011) examples for the panel data regression, I would like to use the Grunfeld example in that book.
+The authors estimated the next panel regression model:

+$$a=2$$

+s